-The overall purpose of IAEA safeguards is to provide credible assurance to the international community that States do not divert nuclear material and other specified items from peaceful nuclear uses.
-The IAEA's authority is based on the authorities granted in the safeguards agreements signed and brought into force by the countries.
+The overall purpose of IAEA safeguards is to provide credible assurance to the international community that countries do not divert nuclear material and other specified items from peaceful nuclear uses.
+The IAEA's authority is based on the authorities granted in the safeguards agreements signed and brought into force by Member States.
 The technical measures used to implement IAEA safeguards include observation, review of records and reports, nuclear material accounting, destructive and nondestructive measurements, containment and surveillance, and unattended monitoring.
-Using all safeguards-relevant information known about a State and available verification technologies, the IAEA implements safeguards measures at both the country and facility levels.
+Using all safeguards-relevant information known about a country and available verification technologies, the IAEA implements safeguards measures at both the country and facility levels.
 The IAEA continually evaluates information from its verification activities and each year draws and publishes conclusions on the peaceful use of nuclear materials within each country.

 Additional information on IAEA safeguards is available through the IAEA's Safeguards website.
 A summary of the safeguards activities during the past year is published in the Nuclear Verification chapter of the IAEA Annual Report.

-International safeguards are implemented by IAEA in the United States (U.S.) under the U.S. – IAEA Safeguards Agreement and the U.S. Additional Protocol.
-Title 10 of the Code of Federal Regulations (10 CFR) Part 75 places requirements on licensees that ensure that the United States will be able to meet its nuclear non-proliferation obligations under the safeguards agreement and additional protocol.
+Title 10 of the Code of Federal Regulations (10 CFR) Part 75 places requirements on licensees that ensure that the U.S. will be able to meet its nuclear non-proliferation obligations under these international agreements.
 These requirements include providing information on nuclear facilities which are not associated with activities of direct national security significance to the United States, information on nuclear fuel cycle-related activities, information on nuclear material inventories and on shipments and receipts, and access to nuclear fuel cycle locations to verify the declared information.
 Additional information on implementation of IAEA safeguards with respect to NRC licensees is available through the above Related Information links.